In Baton Rouge, there’s a $100 million football coach and everyone else

 “What I want to do is,” Chris says, “I want to be a conduit for change.
 And in the process make some money, where Christmases like this will never happen again.”

 He makes a left onto Stadium Drive and passes the veterinary college and engineering building.
-Tiger Stadium is visible through the cracked windshield, and the video board is on, bright yellow popping against a pink and purple sky.
+Tiger Stadium is visible through the windshield, and the video board is on, bright yellow popping against a pink and purple sky.

 “That’s the cathedral, baby,” Chris says.

 A few days ago, he had a new idea and brought it to his supervisor.
-Was there a possibility, now or in the future, for someone like Chris to find work in LSU’s athletic department?
-He could lend an experienced voice, and an ability to communicate across race, class and economic divides.
-Those jobs are rare and don’t typically pay well, but it’d be Chris’s latest attempt at a foot in the door of a fenced-off world — the one where Brian Kelly exists.
+Was there a possibility, now or in the future, for someone such as Chris to find work in LSU’s athletic department?
+He could lend an experienced voice and an ability to communicate across race, class and economic divides.
+Those jobs are rare and don’t typically pay well, but it would be Chris’s latest attempt at a foot in the door of a fenced-off world — the one where Brian Kelly exists.

 “They’re going to need somebody to help them navigate that transition,” he says of LSU’s athletes, many of them young people of color.
 “It’s already hard enough.”